JPWDEN/shale/README.md

 `PublishDate mysql.NullTime json:"publish_date"`<br>
 `Active      bool           json:"active"`<br>
 `ID          int            json:"id"`<br>

+As an example, a call to `/todo/<username>/ctitle/<id> --data { <types.TodoData>}` will cahnge the title of a todo list item.  the only data that need to be provided is the title field and its value, in json format.
+Please see the below examples for a full curl command.

 Note the following conditions:
 1. ID is assigned byu the database and is immutable